elyukai/optolith-database-schema/docs/reference/equipment/item/Herb.md

 #### <a name="Herb/preservation_methods"></a> `preservation_methods`

-The preservation options, identified by IETF language tag (BCP47).
+The preservation options and respective storage life.

 - **Type:** List
 - **Items:** <a href="#Herb/preservation_methods[]">Herb/preservation_methods[]</a>